Boundary Value Problems for Dirac Operators on Graphs: The scalar Dirac operator

-\begin{thm} Let \(B\) be a local boundary condition on \(G\).
-Then, \(D_B\) is self-adjoint iff there exists a unitary \(G\)-endomorphism \(A\), such that \(B=\Gamma(A)\). \end{thm} \begin{proof} Let $B$ be such that $D_B$ is self-adjoint.
-Since the index of a self-adjoint operator is zero, by Theorem \ref{thm:ind}, the dimension of $B$ is equal to the amount of edges, denoted by $n$.
-Choosing a basis $b_1,...,b_n$ of $B$, let
+\begin{Theorem} Let $B$ be a boundary condition on $G$.
+Then, $D_B$ is self-adjoint iff there exists a~unitary map $A\colon \mathbb{C}^E\rightarrow\mathbb{C}^E$, such that $B=\Gamma(A)$. \end{Theorem} \begin{proof} Let $B$ be such that $D_B$ is self-adjoint.
+Since the index of a self-adjoint operator is zero, by Theorem~\ref{thm:ind}, the dimension of $B$ is equal to the number of edges, denoted by $n$.
+Choosing a basis $b_1,\dots,b_n$ of $B$, let

-for $i=1,...,n$, where \(\pi_\pm: \mathbb{C}[G]\rightarrow \mathbb{C}^G\) is the map sending \(e_\pm\) to \(e\) and \(e_\mp\) to \(0\).
-Now, assume that there exist $\lambda_1,...,\lambda_n$, such that
+for $i=1,\dots,n$, where $\pi_\pm\colon \mathbb{C}^{\bar{E}}\rightarrow \mathbb{C}^E$ is the map sending $e_\pm$ to $e$ and $e_\mp$ to $0$.
+Now, assume that there exist $\lambda_1,\dots,\lambda_n$, such that

 Letting